Best Colleges for Students Who Take Loans

 - The starting salary of a typical graduate of the school

-These two points matter because student loans payments will represent your biggest post-graduation expense.
-They could influence your household budget for the next two decades or more; and, they’ll absolutely affect how much home you can afford.
+These points matter because student loans payments will represent your biggest post-graduation expense.
+They’ll influence your household budget for the next two decades or more; and, they’ll absolutely affect how much home you can afford.

 Ideally, you’ll seek a school that offers generous aid packages to students; and, that graduate a large number of students with high-paying jobs.